-No matter what type of business you’ve built it’s vital you find an accounting system or software that keeps tracks of your business income and expenses.
+No matter what type of business you’ve built it’s vital you find accounting software that keeps tracks of your business income and expenses.
 And that’s where FreshBooks comes in!

-After testing a few different ones, I came across FreshBooks Cloud Accounting is one of the best.
+After testing a few different ones, FreshBooks Cloud Accounting is one of the best.
 It has features so you can track your time, create invoices to all your clients, and even manage important expenses for projects.

 But they also make it easy to organize your client list, manage team members, collect payments, sync reports with your accountant, and review bookkeeping stats.